nextcloud/documentation/admin_manual/installation/server_tuning.rst

 Compression
 -----------

-Enabling compression in your web server for plain filetypes like javascript, css and svg files improves the performance because less bytes need to be transferred to the clients.
-Only these file types are necessary because all other plain filetypes are usually served by Nextcloud PHP code and compressed on the fly by it automatically if the client accepts gzip encoding.
+Enabling compression in your web server for JavaScript, CSS, and SVG files improves the performance because fewer bytes need to be transferred to the clients.

 Using MariaDB/MySQL instead of SQLite
 -------------------------------------